Snackels/WRO_Future-Engineer_Sunflower/README.md

 # **Part 2: Robot design.**
 ### The Robot

-Designing a robot is a challenging task that requires a meticulous approach.
-We must design every component with precision to achieve small, lightweight, fast, and effective results.
-Heavy robots are slow, and large robots face difficulties evading obstacles.
-Ineffective design can lead to problems detecting walls, obstacles, or even difficulty walking.
-Therefore, it's crucial to balance the robot's design, ensuring that it's neither too heavy nor too large.
-In other words, our robots must be small, fast, and effective enough to accomplish their mission.

-To participate in this competition, the robot design must follow specific rules.
-The vehicle must be a four-wheeled vehicle with one driving axle and one steering actuator, which can be of any type.
-It is highly recommended to use a camera due to the mission's nature.
+Designing a good robot is indeed a challenging task as it requires a lot of consideration and planning to ensure it can move swiftly and follow specific rules.
+One of the primary requirements is that the robot must be a four-wheeled vehicle with one driving axle and one steering actuator, which is why we carefully chose these components.
+After selecting all the necessary components, we had to figure out how to make them all fit together.
+For instance, we placed the compass around the middle-top of the robot to get the most accurate output, while the camera was positioned at the back-top to detect objects quickly.

+We also included a separate button to start the program quickly and avoid accidentally moving the robot while trying to push the start button.
+Our robot has two servos, one on the bottom front and one on the top front.
+The bottom front servo is used to steer the wheel, and we had to remake the front part of the robot because we faced a problem during the national round.
+The robot was too slim, and when we steered too much, it acted like a brake, making it difficult to maneuver.
+So, we made the robot slightly larger to prevent this issue.

+Finally, we added a top servo that rotates our ultrasonic.
+Initially, we thought of using two ultrasonics, but we realized that the waves could hit each other, making the received data inaccurate.
+Therefore, we designed our robot to have a single ultrasonic, which ensured that the data we received was precise.

 Additionally, the rules also said that: